|Kimkins worked better than Atkins -- but WHY?|

 - and eggs

-For my own 7-day introduction to the regular Kimkins Diet, I ate chicken breast, ground turkey burgers, or lean pork chops with 2 eggs fried in butter, on the side.
+For my own 7-day introduction to the original Kimkins Diet, I ate chicken breast, ground turkey burgers, or lean pork chops with 2 eggs fried in butter, on the side.

 Initial results at Low Carb Friends were quite remarkable.